 Note 13.
-Financial Indicators
+Financial indicators

-\$ '000 These Financial Indicators have been calculated in accordance 2022 2022 2021 2020 These Financial Indicators have been calculated in accordance with Information paper 9 - Local Government Financial ndicators prepared as part of the LGA Financial Sustainability Program for the Local Government Association of South Australia.
-1. Operating Surplus Ratio Operating Surplus 1,092 C 29/ (0,7)0/ 4.00/ otal Operating Income 17,204 6.3% (2.7)% 1.2% This ratio expresses the operating surplus as a percentage of total operating revenue.
-2. Net Financial Liabilities Ratio ( - - - -) Net Financial Liabilities (2,352) 17,204 (14)% 1% (14)% Net Financial Liabilities are defined as total liabilities less financial assets (excluding equity accounted investments in Council businesses).
-These are expressed as a percentage of total operating revenue.
-Adjusted Operating Surplus Ratio (500) Operating Surplus (569) 15.543 (3.7)% (3.3)% 1.3% Adjustments to Ratios In recent years the Federal Government has made advance bayments prior to 30th June from future year allocations of financial assistance grants, as explained in Note 1.
+Amounts Indicator Indicators 000' 3 2023 2023 2022 2021 Financial Indicators overview These Financial Indicators have been calculated in accordance with Information paper 9 - Local Government Financial indicators prepared as part of the LGA Financial Sustainability Program for the Local Government Association of South Australia.
+I. Operating Surplus Ratio Operating surplus 590 ( ) otal operating income 18,049 3.3% 6.3% (2.7)% This ratio expresses the operating surplus as a percentage of total operating revenue.
+2. Net Financial Liabilities Ratio Net financial liabilities Total operating income (4,349) 18,049 (24)% (14)% 1% Net Financial Liabilities are defined as total liabilities less financial assets (excluding equity accounted investments in Council businesses).
+These are expressed as a percentage of total operating revenue. • Adjusted Operating Surplus Ratio Operating surplus 106 0.6% 2.7% (3.3)% Total operating income 17,565 , Adjustments to Ratios In recent years the Federal Government has made advance payments prior to 30th June from future year allocations of financial assistance grants, as explained in Note 1.
 These Adjusted Ratios correct for the resulting distortion in key ratios for each year and provide a more accurate basis for comparison.
-Adjusted Net Financial Liabilities Ratio Net Financial Liabilities (2,352) (4 5)9/ 00/ (0)9/ Total Operating Income 15,543 (15)% 8% (9)% Acces Demonstration Dette 3.
-Asset Renewal Funding Ratio Asset Renewals 4,048 nfrastructure & Asset Management Plan required expenditure 3,960 102% 97% 84% the renewal and replacement of existing assets relative to the optimal level planned, and excludes new capital expenditure on the acquisition of additional assets.
+Adjusted Net Financial Liabilities Ratio Net financial liabilities (3,865) (22)% (10)% 8% otal operating income 17,565 ( 44 ) /0 (10)/0 0 70 s.
+Asset Renewal Funding Ratio Asset renewals 3,458 nfrastructure and Asset Management Plan required expenditure 3,200 108% 102% 97% Asset renewals expenditure is defined as capital expenditure on the renewal and replacement of existing assets relative to the optimal level planned, and excludes new capital expenditure on the acquisition of additional assets the acquisition of additional assets.